Step 1 – Learn

 Have you experienced any of these decision-making problems?

 Kill.
 One member of the group makes a suggestion and the group—either one or more of the powerful members of the group or the group as a whole—immediately rejects it. (“That’s impossible.”
 “That won’t work.”
 “We already tried that before.”)
 This is called kill because it unlikely that an idea that is received so negatively is ever considered again.

 Self-Authorized Decisions.
 A team member suggests a course of action and immediately puts it into play on the assumption that, since no one disagreed, the group has given its approval.
 Even if others agree with the decision, they may still resent the person taking it upon him or herself to make it.

 Simple Majority.
 Voting is a common method of determining majority support.

 Unanimity.
 Everyone completely agrees with the decision that’s being made and intends to support it.
 In most cases genuine unanimity is impossible to obtain, inefficient, and unnecessary.

 Of course, the ideal is to reach consensus, but not every decision is suited for consensus.
-Sometimes a small decision is left up to the discretion of the person whose job it is: what color the napkins should be, how much money to spend on fliers, who will introduce the speaker, who answers the phone first, who takes out the recycling, etc. But there may also be times when it’s in the best interest of the team for the leader or a small group to make a decision, the final aspect of mutual accountability is the notion of who gets credit for the work?
+Sometimes a small decision is left up to the discretion of the person whose job it is: what color the napkins should be, how much money to spend on fliers, who will introduce the speaker, who answers the phone first, who takes out the recycling, and more.
+But there may also be times when it is in the best interest of the team for the leader or a small group to make a decision, the final aspect of mutual accountability is the notion of who gets credit for the work?